pmem/pmdk/doc/libpmemobj.3.md

 If the current threshold is larger than the new cache size, the threshold will be made equal to the new size.

+This entry point is not thread safe and should not be modified if there are any transactions currently running.

 Returns 0 if successful, -1 otherwise.

 tx.cache.threshold | rw | - | long long | long long | integer